-MINUTES OF THE DISTRICT EXECUTIVE COMMITTEE , 2018
+MINUTES OF THE DISTRICT EXECUTIVE COMMITTEE,

+ROAD, , TEXAS
-, ZOTO, TEXAS A Executive Committee of the University Interscholastic League convened at:00 a.m. on2016, at, Texas.
-The following were Committee Members: Names of committee members Staff: Legal Counsel: Name if applicable Guests: names BUSINESS MEETING (A - H) announced that a quorum was present and announced that the meeting would be held in the UIL Constitution and Contest Rules.
-Committee members and staff introduced themselves.
-C. The printed ag genda was adopted.
-(The order of the minutes follows the agenda, except where noted.) moved and seconded the motion to approve the minutes from the, lotion passed unanimously.
-E. Chairnecessary. waived the executive session with the provision that he/she would call one later if OPEN HEARINGS (AA-DD) Potential witness es were sworn in.
-AA High School: Case, Alleged Violation of Section incident. , Superintendent, ISD, said that had self-reported the, Coach, Slidell High School, said thatadd other testimony here. d and seconded the motion to rule student ineligible according to Section for r.
-Motion passed unanimously.
-BB High School: Alleged Violation of Section 1201 (a) (), Verbal Abuse of an Official, Coach . stated that Coach was also ejected from a game in, 20016, and lic reprimand with one-year probation.
-Add testimony l here.

-moved and seconded the n notion to recommend to the State Executive Committee that Coach be susper nded from all UIL act tivities for the 2016-2017 school year.
-Motion passed with 3 votes in favo or and one abstention.
-Add actual vote here CC. add appropria te agenda item and t estimony followed by motion and vote here. ecretary to write a letter to Chair of the State Executive and committee's recommendation for penalty E. There we re no announcements F. Chair declared the m eeting adiourned at :00 pm.
+District A Executive Committee of the University In terscholastic League convened at:00 a.m. on Friday, 2020, at Road, , Texas.
+The following were present: Committee Members: Names of committee members Staff: Legal Counsel: Name if applicable Guests: names BUSINESS MEETING (A - H) announced that a quorum was present the UIL Constitution and Contest Rules.
+Committee C. The printed age enda was adopted.
+(The order of the minutes follo ws the agenda, except where noted.) moved and seconded the mo tion passed unanimously. tion to approve the m inutes from the, E. Chair necessary. waived the executive session with 1 the provision that he e/she would call one later if OPEN HEARINGS (AA 4-DD) Potential witnesses s were sworn in.
+AA High School: Case, Alleged Violatio n of Section , Superintendent, IS and seconded the motion to rule stu Motion passed unanimously. dent ineligible accord ing to Section for BB High School: Alleged Violation of Section .
+1201 (a) (), Verbal A Abuse of an Official, Coach stated that Coach was also ej c reprimand with one-year probation. ected from a game in 1, 20016, and moved and seconded the motion to recommend to the State Executive Committee that Coach be suspended from all UIL activities for the 2020-2021 school year.
+Motion passed with 3 votes in favor and one abstention.
+Add actual vote here

+Add testimony here.

+CC. add appropriate agenda item and testimony followed by motion and vote here.

+D. The District Executive Committee directed the secretary to write a letter to Chair of the State Executive Committee and enclose minutes concerning Coach and committee's recommendation for penalty..

+E. There were no announcements

+F. Chair declared the meeting adjourned at :00 pm.